 Lessons begin with oral recitation and review.
-The recitation aspect of this course is vital, so even if you use DVDs, someone needs to be present to supervise recitation and other activities.
+The recitation aspect of this course is vital, so even if you use the optional instructional videos (on DVDs or streamed), someone needs to be present to supervise recitation and other activities.
 This is not an independent study course.
-The “Grammar – Chalk Talk” section of the lesson is for presenting the lesson content using direct instruction and a white board or chalkboard.
+The “Grammar – Chalk Talk” section of the lesson is for presenting the lesson content using direct instruction and a whiteboard or chalkboard.
 Teaching sessions are interactive.
 Much of this is scripted in the teacher manual.
 Students follow along in the student text.
 The student text includes charts and grammatical information in appendices.

 Next, you shift to the student workbook where the parent or teacher will assist students as they work through the four to six pages of exercises.
 Student workbook pages are reproduced with answers in the Teacher Manual Workbook & Test Key.
 Grammar questions to be used for review at the beginning of lessons and Vocabulary Drill Sheets are included in the student workbook as well as in the key.
 Quiz and test answer keys are also in the key.
 This might sound a little confusing, but once you sort it out, it should be very easy to work through the lessons.
 Separating course content into the two separate books for students makes it easier for students to review from the text while also making the content seem very manageable.

-Oral drill from the student text follows, with a quiz or test wrapping up the lesson.
+Oral drill from the student text follows the lesson, with a quiz or test wrapping it up.
 All of these steps should be spread out over a week for each lesson.
 The publisher suggests supplementing for students who are able to complete lessons very quickly with Lingua Angelica or Famous Men of Rome.

 The comprehensive lessons with detailed plans enable parents or teachers without a Latin background to easily teach the courses.
 Nevertheless, teachers must prepare each lesson in advance.
 Those without Latin background should work through each entire lesson prior to teaching while those familiar with Latin might be able to prepare without completing all exercises in advance.

-These are teacher-intensive courses, so if you are short on time, consider using the DVDs to help lighten the teaching load.
-Courses might be used with a single student but would work better with two or more students working together, especially for recitation and participation in the optional games.
+These are teacher-intensive courses, so if you are short on time, consider using the video instruction to help lighten the teaching load.
+Courses might be used with a single student, but they work better with two or more students, especially for recitation and participation in the optional games.

 There is some Christian content, but it is fairly minimal.
 One Latin sentence translates to “Christ gives faith.”
 This was one of the rare examples I could find.
 Pages in the appendices have some prayers in Latin (e.g., “Pater Noster,” “Sanctus and Benedictus,” “Agnus Dei,” “Ave Maria”) and their translations which are optional.

 Lingua Angelica is a supplemental study of Latin hymns.
-It consists of a single CD with 24 hymns, two levels of student workbooks with teacher manuals, and a songbook ($39.95 for the first level, CD and songbook).
-The same songbook and CD are used with both levels.
-While you can purchase the CD alone just for the beautiful music by a six-voice Gregorian chant choir, the workbooks do not function as a stand-alone course but must be used alongside a beginning Latin course.
+It consists of a single CD (or streaming) with 24 hymns, two levels of student workbooks with teacher manuals, and a songbook.
+The same songbook and audio files are used with both levels.
+While you can purchase the music alone just to listen to the beautiful, six-voice Gregorian chant choir, the workbooks do not function as a stand-alone course but must be used alongside a beginning Latin course.